Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - For solicitor removal motions to a master:

 - Motions for removal of a party’s own solicitor shall be scheduled as opposed short motions, to proceed by videoconference.
 When the lawyer requests a date for a removal motion, the Civil Scheduling Unit will provide a date and the Zoom coordinates for accessing the virtual courtroom both by videoconference and by telephone.
-The moving lawyer shall then include those coordinates in the notice of motion served on the client and opposing parties.
+The moving lawyer shall include the Zoom coordinates provided by the court in the notice of motion served on the client and opposing parties.

-- Unredacted motion records as provided in Rule 15.04(1.3) of the Rules of Civil Procedure should not be filed with other motion materials.
-Unredacted motion records should be provided to the presiding master for review at the beginning of the hearing of the motion as an attachment to an email sent to the registrar.
+- Unredacted motion records as provided in Rule 15.04(1.3) of the Rules of Civil Procedure should not be filed with other motion materials or uploaded to CaseLines.
+Unredacted motion records should be provided to the presiding master for review at the beginning of the hearing of the motion as an attachment to an email sent to the registrar or in such other manner as the presiding master may direct.

 - Long motions to a master that were adjourned between March 15, 2020 and June 26, 2020 pursuant to the Notice to the Profession dated March 15, 2020 that have not already been rescheduled may be rescheduled by contacting the Assistant Trial Coordinator for the master assigned to hear the long motion.